-3.3.1 FOUNDATION COURSE FOR MBBS PROGRAMME
+3.5.1 FOUNDATION COURSE FOR MBBS PROGRAMME

-Purpose of the student foundation program is to help new students adjust and feel comfortable in the new environment, inculcate in them the ethics and culture of the university, help them build bonds with other students and faculty members, and expose them to a sense of larger purpose and self-exploration.
+The purpose of the student foundation program is to help new students adjust and feel comfortable in the new environment, inculcate in them the ethics and culture of the university, help them build bonds with other students and faculty members, and expose them to a sense of greater purpose and self-exploration.

 This is a mandatory foundation and orientation course at the beginning of the MBBS programme that facilitates the smooth transition of students from the academic environment of the school to the professional MBBS course.
-At the start of the foundation, the new comers learn about the institutional policies, processes, practices, culture and values, and their mentor groups are formed.
-Further, the time during the foundation program is also used to rectify some critical gaps, for example, English, for those students who have deficiency in it and there is continuous English programme during the foundation course.
-An English examination will be conducted at the end of the course and 25% marks from this will be awarded to the compulsory English examination.
-Variety of activities (physical activities, creative arts.
-Lectures from eminent people, literacy activities and visit to local area)

-conducted under the foundation program in which the student would be fully engaged throughout the day for the entire duration of the program.
+At the start of the foundation, the newcomers learn about the institutional policies, processes, practices, culture and values, and their mentor groups are formed.
+The foundation program is also used to rectify critical gaps, for example in English, for students who have a deficiency and there is a continuous English programme during the foundation course.
+A compulsory English examination will be conducted at the end of the course.
+A variety of activities (physical activities, creative arts, lectures, literacy activities and visits to local areas) will be conducted in which the student would be fully engaged throughout the day for the entire duration of the program.

-3.3.2 ENGLISH LANGUAGE TEACHING PROGRAM
+3.5.2 ENGLISH LANGUAGE TEACHING PROGRAM